On the Equivalence of Zero-Sum Games and Conic Programs: Preliminaries and notation

 \subsection{Two-player zero-sum games}

-A \textit{two-player zero-sum game} is an ordered triple $G=(S, T,u)$, where $S\subset X$ and $T\subset Y$ are the \textit{strategy sets} of players $I$ and $II$ respectively, and $u:S\times T\rightarrow \mathbb{R}$ is the \textit{payoff function} of player $I$ (the payoff function of player $II$ is defined by $-u$).
-We say that the \textit{minimax equality} holds if
+A \textit{two-player zero-sum game} is an ordered triple $G=(S, T,u)$, where $S\subseteq X$ and $T\subseteq Y$ are the \textit{strategy sets} of players $I$ and $II$, respectively, and $u:S\times T\rightarrow \mathbb{R}$ is the \textit{payoff function} of player $I$ (the payoff function of player $II$ is given by $-u$).
+We say that the \textit{minimax equality holds} if

-In the present work we mainly deal with two-player zero-sum games where the payoff function is not necessarily continuous and the strategy spaces may be infinite-dimensional, not necessarily compact, therefore we will concern ourselves with the generalized minimax equality (\ref{eq:1.2}).
-We define the \textit{security levels} of players $I$ and $II$ by $\underline{v}$ and $\overline{v}$, respectively, where $\underline{v}$ is the left-hand-side of (\ref{eq:1.2}) and $\overline{v}$ is the right-hand-side of the same equation.
-These are also called the \textit{lower value} and the \textit{upper value} of the game, respectively.
+We define the \textit{security levels} of players $I$ and $II$ by $\underline{v}$ and $\overline{v}$, respectively, where $\underline{v}$ ($\overline{v}$, resp.) is the left-hand-side (rhs, resp.) of (\ref{eq:1.2}).
+These are also called the \textit{lower value} and \textit{upper value} of the game, respectively.
 The following minimax relation is derived from definition:

-We say that the game $G=(S,T,u)$ has a \textit{value} if the equation (\ref{eq:1.2}) holds, and we denote that value by $v:=\underline{v}=\overline{v}$.
-Further, we say that $(x^*,y^*)$ is a \textit{Nash equilibrium} or a \textit{saddle point} if and only if
+We say that the game $G=(S,T,u)$ has a \textit{value} if equation (\ref{eq:1.2}) holds, and we denote that value by $v:= \underline{v}=\overline{v}$.
+Further, we say that $(x^*,y^*)\in S\times T$ is a \textit{Nash equilibrium} or a \textit{saddle point} if and only if